Mattjones444/off-the-beaten-track/testing.md

 | | Feature is expected to allow administrator to have access to various tables such as orders, activity, reviews, to give the admin the ability to add and delete activities and reviews  | Tested the feature by adding, editing, and removal of activities and reviews | The feature worked as expected.| Test concluded and passed | ![screenshot](/media/readme/feature09.png) |

-Soe other tests were conducted which include results below:
+Some other tests were conducted which include results below:

 | Page | User Action | Expected Result | Pass/Fail | Comments |
 | --- | --- | --- | --- | --- |